graphprotocol/graph-tooling/README.md

     make sure to authorize with the node using e.g. `graph auth http://127.0.0.`:8020 <ACCESS_TOKEN>` before deploying._

-Remove a subgraph from the [Graph Node](https://github.com/graphprotocol/graph-node) with:
+If you need to remove a subgraph from the [Graph Node](https://github.com/graphprotocol/graph-node) use:
 ```sh
 graph \
   remove \